vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/qsc_launcher.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To build your own configuration, compile the build for default machine configuration and then compile the LE.QCLINUX.1.0.r1 image with your own MACHINE and QCOM_SELECTED_BSP parameter values.

-1. :ref:`Compile the build for default machine configuration <launcher_build_default_config>`.
+1. :ref:`Compile the build for the default machine configuration <launcher_build_default_config>`.

 2. Compile the `LE.QCLINUX.1.0.r1` image with your own MACHINE and QCOM_SELECTED_BSP parameter values.

    .. note:: For information on the supported machine configurations of the development kit, see the table *MACHINE and QCOM_SELECTED_BSP parameter value* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240929204440/>`__.

    a.
-To execute the build commands for a specific configuration, click **Compile using terminal**.
+To run the build commands for a specific configuration, click **Compile using terminal**.

       .. image:: ../../media/k2c-qli-build-ga/compile_terminal_page.png